denismakogon/denismakogon.github.io/_posts/2022-06-14-simplified-variadic-functions.markdown

     cannot convert MethodHandle(Addressable,Addressable,int)int to (MemorySegment,Void,Void)int
 ```

-The these invocations will produce exceptions because a method type implicitly created from a set of variadic arguments
+These invocations will produce exceptions because a method type implicitly created from a set of variadic arguments
-will not match to the expected type derived from the function descriptor used to create a method handle.
+will not match the expected type derived from the function descriptor used to create a method handle.

 Here's where lies the biggest issue: it is hard to keep a combination of variadic arguments compliant with a function descriptor.
 This is the illustration of potential problem: